GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-can affect features such as pen thicknesses used for maps, fonts and font sizes used for annotations and labels, color of the pens, dots-per-inch resolution of the hardcopy device, what type of spline interpolant to use, and many other choices A complete list of all the parameters and their default values can be found in the :doc:`gmt.conf` manual pages.
+can affect features such as pen thicknesses used for maps, fonts and font sizes used for annotations and labels, color of the pens, dots-per-inch resolution of the hardcopy device, what type of spline interpolant to use, and many other choices.
+A complete list of all the parameters and their default values can be found in the :doc:`gmt.conf` manual pages.
 Figures
 :ref:`GMT Parameters a <gmt_defaults_a>`,